Toothache: History, society and culture

 Albucasis (Abu al-Qasim Khalaf ibn al-Abbas Al-Zahrawi) used cautery for toothache, inserting a red-hot needle into the pulp of the tooth.
 The medieval surgeon Guy de Chauliac used a camphor, sulfur, myrrh, and asafetida mixture to fill teeth and cure toothworm and toothache.
 French anatomist Ambroise Paré recommended: "Toothache is, of all others, the most atrocious pain that can torment a man, being followed by death.
 Erosion (i.e. dental decay) is the effect of an acute and acrid humour.
 To combat this, one must recourse to cauterization ... by means of cauterization ... one burns the nerve, thus rendering it incapable of again feeling or causing pain."

 In the Elizabethan era, toothache was an ailment associated with lovers, as in Massinger and Fletcher's play The False One.
 Toothache also appears in a number of William Shakespeare's plays, such as Othello and Cymbeline.
 In Much Ado About Nothing, Act III scene 2, when asked by his companions why he is feeling sad, a character replies that he has toothache so as not to admit the truth that he is in love.
 There is reference to "toothworm" as the cause of toothache and to tooth extraction as a cure ("draw it").
 In Act V, scene 1, another character remarks: "For there was never yet philosopher That could endure the toothache patiently."
 In modern parlance, this translates to the observation that philosophers are still human and feel pain, even though they claim they have transcended human suffering and misfortune.
 In effect, the character is rebuking his friend for trying to make him feel better with philosophical platitudes.

 The Scottish poet, Robert Burns wrote "Address to the Toothache" in 1786, inspired after he suffered from it.
 The poem elaborates on the severity of toothache, describing it as the "hell o' a' diseases" (hell of all diseases).

 A number of plants and trees include "toothache" in their common name.
-Prickly ash (Zanthoxylum americanum) is sometimes termed "toothache tree", and its bark, "toothache bark"; whilst Ctenium Americanum is sometimes termed "toothache grass", and Acmella oleracea is called "toothache plant".
+Prickly ash (Zanthoxylum americanum) is sometimes termed "toothache tree," and its bark, "toothache bark"; whilst Ctenium aromaticum is sometimes termed "toothache grass," and Acmella oleracea is called "toothache plant."
 Pellitory (Anacyclus pyrethrum) was traditionally used to relieve toothache.

 "toothache tree", Vaishya Dev shrine, Kathmandu, Nepal.

 In Kathmandu, Nepal, there is a shrine to Vaishya Dev, the Newar god of toothache.
 The shrine consists of part of an old tree to which sufferers of toothache nail a rupee coin in order to ask the god to relieve their pain.
 The lump of wood is called the "toothache tree" and is said to have been cut from the legendary tree, Bangemudha.
 On this street, many traditional tooth pullers still work and many of the city's dentists have advertisements placed next to the tree.

 The phrase toothache in the bones is sometimes used to describe the pain in certain types of diabetic neuropathy.